dolthub/docs/content/introduction/use-cases/offline-first.md

 Conflicting writes are surfaced quickly and an operator or software can take additional action to resolve.

-You get all this with the familiar capabilities and performance of a SQL database.

 # Companies Doing This

 Be the first